findingcorey1/Obsidian/ASIA 1125/Midterm/Identification Questions/Cognitive revolution.md

 The significance of the cognitive revolution started back at approximately 70,000 years ago where homo sapiens had started to develop more elaborate structures called culture.
-Every cul
+Each culture varied in things they did and the stuff they created.
+This is show through what we called history, which was a development of the human culture.